International Council of Jurists

 The International Council of Jurists (ICJ) is a company based in London, England that organizes seminars and conferences in London and India, and gives out awards.
 It charges fees for membership, conference sponsorship and advertising.

 In April 2020 its president, Adish Aggarwala, launched a conspiracy theory in which he claimed the Chinese had deliberately launched the COVID-19 pandemic to further its ambitions to become a superpower.
-The Indian government disowned any connection with the ICJ and its views, but the story created a sensation in the Indian press.

 Status

 The International Council of Jurists (ICJ) is made up of jurists from different countries.

 It is engaged in research, and has arranged conferences and seminars on subjects such as human rights and constitutional duties.

-The president, Adish Aggarwala, is also chairman of the All India Bar Association (AIBA) and co-author of a coffee-table book titled Narendra Modi: A Charismatic & Visionary Statesman, with a foreword by Union Home Minister Amit Shah.
+The president, Adish Aggarwala, is designated Senior Advocate in India, and he is co-author of a coffee-table book titled Narendra Modi: A Charismatic & Visionary Statesman, with a foreword by Union Home Minister Amit Shah.

 The International Council of Jurists was incorporated on 23 October 2007 and is registered as Company Number 06407095 at the Companies House.

 It is "private limited by guarantee without share capital, use of 'Limited' exemption".

 The office address was given as 134 Buckingham Palace Road, London, SW1W 9SA.

 The ultimate beneficial owner is Mr Kumar Amit.

 The company charges fees for membership, conference sponsorship and advertising.